 The 1939 Play Ball set consists of 161 cards.
 (The cards are numbered to 162, but there is no card 126.)
 Of the 161 subjects featured in the set, 137 are repeated in the larger 240-card 1940 release.

-As the graph below shows, these repeated players (red) came entirely from the first two-thirds of the set.
-Whereas most repeats from 1940 to 1941 reused photos, the opposite was true from 1939 to 1940.
+As the graph below shows, these repeated players (red) appear entirely within the first 176 cards of the 1940 set.
+Where we already saw that most repeats from 1940 to 1941 reused photos, colorizing them in the process, the opposite was true from 1939 to 1940.
 Of the 137 repeated subjects, only 11 (yellow) reused the previous year’s photos.

 Starting off 24 for 24